 Our story reflects the legacy of resilience and creativity Black Americans have demonstrated throughout history.
 When plans were made to run the Crenshaw/LAX airport light rail line through Black LA’s main thoroughfare, we knew the train’s arrival would provide an unprecedented opportunity to expose thousands of tourists and new visitors to the cultural heart of the Black community.
 So, we rose to meet the moment.
-Coming together, the community decided to create the largest reparative Black art and economic revival program in the country.
-We are building community spaces, planting 800 new trees, investing in local businesses, creating local jobs, and funding commissions for more than 100 Black artists.
+Coming together, the community decided to create one of the largest Black art and economic revival programs in the country.
+We are building community spaces, planting 100 new trees, investing in local businesses, creating local jobs, and funding commissions for more than 100 Black artists.

-Now, when the world enters Los Angeles along the new Metro line, it will be greeted by the art, energy, and legacy of accomplishment of Black LA.
+Now, when the world enters Los Angeles along the new Metro line, it will be greeted by the art, energy, legacy, and accomplishment of Black LA.

 Destination Crenshaw’s purpose is to power an economic and cultural revitalization of the Crenshaw corridor.
 We are doing this in three ways:

-Providing meaningful support for Black-owned businesses on the boulevard, and ensuring that 70% of construction workers building the project live in our community.
+MeANINGFULLY SUPPORTING BLACK-OWNED BUSINESSES on the boulevard and ensuring that 70% of construction workers building the project live in our community.

 BEING AN ECONOMIC ENGINE FOR BLACK ARTISTS AND THE CREATIVE ECONOMY.